code-423n4/2022-12-caviar-findings/data/0xGusMcCrae-Q.md

 ## Finding 3
 #### No liquidity ratio enforcement in Pair.add()
 Whichever token parameter is not the winner of the 'return Math.min(baseTokenShare, fractionalTokenShare)' call within the addQuote internal function becomes essentially irrelevant.
-The caller can make that token input arbitrarily large without affecting the result of this function - so they both receive nothing in return and alter the balance of the pool which could have unintended effects on the traded asset's price.
+The caller can make that token input arbitrarily large without affecting the result of this function - so they both receive nothing in return and alter the balance of the pool which could have unintended (sometimes quite large) effects on the traded asset's price.

 Relevant code: https://github.com/code-423n4/2022-12-caviar/blob/0212f9dc3b6a418803dbfacda0e340e059b8aae2/src/Pair.sol#L63-L77